 As mentioned above, Octopus Cash is not whole of market.

-At the moment it has partnerships with six banks: Cambridge & Counties Bank, Close Brothers Savings, OakNorth Bank, Aldermore Bank, Metro Bank and Bank & Clients.
-But not all of the banks will offer products for all the Octopus Cash accounts.
+At the moment it has partnerships with 10 providers: Metro Bank, Cambridge & Counties Bank, OakNorth Bank, Aldermore, Bank & Clients, Shawbrook Bank, Investec, Arbuthnot Latham, Charter Savings Bank and Teachers Building Society.
+But not all of the providers will offer products for all the Octopus Cash accounts.

 For example, for individual savers (as opposed to companies) if you are looking for a 12 month fixed rate bond, only four of the providers will be included.
 So, if you want to have full FSCS protection on the amount you deposit, you need to keep your deposit to no more than £340,000.
 Any more than this and the balance with some of the underlying providers would be greater than the £85,000 FSCS protection limit.